Shaptic/shaptic.github.io/recipes.md

   - In a _large pot_ or _dutch oven_, heat **1 tbsp of the butter** over medium-high heat.
 When it has melted, cook the **shrimp** for 4-7 minutes or until they become completely opaque.
 Remove and set them aside.
   - Heat the remaining **3 tbsp of butter** and cook the **onions** and **celery** for 3-4 minutes.
 Add the **garlic** and **flour**, cooking for an additional 2 minutes.
 When the flour begins to brown, add the **smoked paprika**, **bay leaf**, **stock**, and **potatoes**.
   - Bring the soup to a boil, stirring occasionally.
 Reduce the heat to low and simmer (uncovered!) for 15 minutes.
 Add the **frozen corn** and simmer for another 15 minutes.
-  - While the soup is simmering, set aside 8-10 shrimp as a finishing garnish.
+  - While the soup is simmering, set aside 8-10 **shrimp** as a finishing garnish.
 Chop the rest into bite-sized pieces.
-Add the chopped shrimp, heavy cream, and Old Bay seasoning into the soup.
+Add the chopped shrimp, **heavy cream**, and **Old Bay** into the soup.
 Stir until the cream is incorporated and turn the heat up to low to allow the chowder to heat through.
-  - Serve warm, topped with scallions and whole shrimp.
+  - Serve warm, topped with **scallions** and whole shrimp.

 **Tip**: I prefer to mince about half of the shrimp into tiny, rather than chopping them into bite-sized ones.
-This gets more shrimp flavor into every bite! {: .notice--info}
+This gets more shrimp flavor into every bite!
+{: .notice--info}

 ## Spinach Tagliatelle with Shrimp ##